Skip to content

 ]

-def install(self, context : Context, version : Version, *args : List[str]) -> Invocation:
+def install(self, context : Context, *args : List[str]) -> Invocation:

-vernum = version.version
+vernum = self.vernum

-tool_dir = Path("/tools") / version.location.relative_to(TOOL_ROOT)
+tool_dir = Path("/tools") / self.location.relative_to(TOOL_ROOT)

 script = [